As I write these words, I am having my first glass of port wine near Porto. I love this sentence.

 As always thank you for reading, and Saúde!

-We are planning on doing a couple of road trips here, write in the comments if you have any suggestions!
+We are planning on making a couple of road trips here, write in the comments if you have any suggestions!